jimmywarting/web-worker/README.md

 ## Spec compliance

-We don't implement the entirety of the `Worker`-related parts of the HTML spec.
+We don't implement the entirety of the [`Worker`-related parts of the HTML spec].
 There's no `WorkerNavigator` or `WorkerLocation`.
 There's also no `importScripts()`.
 We also don't provide the related `online`, `offline`, or `languagechange` events.